evbacher/gd2md-html/md-verify.md

 <h2 id="basic-paragraphs">Basic paragraphs</h2>

-This is a paragraph.[^1] (gd2md-html also supports footnotes) A sentence with `some embedded code`. gd2md-html removes "smart quotes" from text and code to guard against cut-and-paste errors.
+This is a paragraph.[^1] (GD2md-html also supports footnotes) A sentence with `some embedded code`.
+GD2md-html removes "smart quotes" from text and code to guard against cut-and-paste errors.

 <h2 id="mixed-font-spans">Mixed font spans</h2>

 Some regular text, _followed by an italic span **with some embedded bold** text_.
 Some more regular text.
+Some ~~strikethrough text~~ here.

+Some ~~strikethrough text at the end of the paragraph.~~

+Followed by some regular text.

 <h2 id="mixed-code-spans">Mixed code spans</h2>

-gd2md-html uses Markdown for most `inline code`, but it will also handle mixed code spans like this: <code>$ ls -l <strong><em>filename</em></strong></code>, by using HTML markup.
+GD2md-html uses Markdown for most `inline code`, but it will also handle mixed code spans like this: <code>$ ls -l <strong><em>filename</em></strong></code>, by using HTML markup.

 <h2 id="lists">Lists</h2>

-gd2md-html supports numbered lists, ordered lists, and definition lists.
+GD2md-html supports numbered lists, ordered lists, and definition lists.

-<h3 id="numbered-lists">Numbered lists</h3>
+<h3 id="numbered-lists-ordered-lists">Numbered lists (ordered lists)</h3>

 Here is a numbered list:

 1. Item one.
-1. Item two.
+2. Item two.

-<h3 id="ordered-lists">Ordered lists</h3>
+<h3 id="unordered-lists">Unordered lists</h3>

 And here is a bullet list: